-The BAFTA-award winning programme featuring West Midlands Ambulance, and more recently North West Ambulance Service, has been shortlisted in the factual entertainment category of the National Television Awards (NTAs) and is up against Paul O’Grady: For the Love of Dogs, The Great British Bake Off, DIY SOS: The Big Build and Gogglebox.
+The BAFTA-award winning programme featuring West Midlands Ambulance, and more recently North West Ambulance Service, was recently shortlisted in the factual entertainment category of the National Television Awards (NTAs) in January.
+Sadly, it didn’t win but we’re incredibly proud all the same!

 Hot on the heels on the success of series two in the West Midlands, Ambulance returned in 2018 with another eight-part series, filmed during one of the toughest winters ever faced by the NHS.
 Viewers once again saw how our staff deal with an increasingly busy service, an ageing population and the challenges of responding to 999 calls in urban and rural settings.
 Every episode featured remarkable staff and heart-warming, emotional and difficult to watch (at times!) stories.
 If you’ve missed the episodes, you might just be able to find them on BBC iPlayer!